-When was the last time that you paid a visit to the National Orchid Garden?
-For Singaporeans, students, Permanent Residents and Work Permit Holders, the school holidays are a good time to pay a visit to the Singapore Botanic Gardens attractions as there normally is a National Orchid Garden School Holiday Promotion.
+When was the last time that you paid a visit to the National Orchid Garden at Singapore Botanic Garden?
+For Singaporeans, students, Permanent Residents and Work Permit Holders, the school holidays are a good time to pay a visit to the Singapore Botanic Gardens attractions when there is a National Orchid Garden School Holiday Promotion.

 National Orchid Garden School Holiday Promotion

-The next National Orchid Garden School Holiday promotion takes place from Saturday, 4 March 2023 to Sunday, 19 March 2023.
+The National Orchid Garden School Holiday promotion for the end-of-year school holidays in Singapore takes place from 11 November 2023 to 1 January 2024.

 During the National Orchid Garden School Holiday promotion period, students, Singaporeans, Permanent Residents and Work Permit Holders get to enjoy free admission to the National Orchid Garden.

 HOLIDAY CAMPS: Discover Exciting Camps & Workshops for the March Holidays

 SO MARCH FUN: Get Amazing Ideas for the March School Holidays 2024